Amazon Punch Out Catalog and Your Business

 - Cost Tolerance

 - Limited Quantity action

-Users are used to a personalised shopping experience on Amazon Prime at home, and with the Amazon Business Punchout, they can get it at work, too.
-The typical punchout site doesn’t provide any kind of personalisation so all punchout users get the same experience.
-Amazon personalises the experience by giving each punchout user their own business user account.
+Users are used to a personalized shopping experience on Amazon Prime at home, and with the Amazon Business Punchout, they can get it at work, too.
+The typical punchout site doesn’t provide any kind of personalization so all punchout users get the same experience.
+Amazon personalizes the experience by giving each punchout user their own business user account.
 Prime can be used for business purchases if the individual business account has Prime.

-The first time a user punches out to Amazon Business, the platform recognises the email address received from the procurement system.
-At that point, the user goes through a one-time process to create their individual account so that in any future punchouts will be recognised for the personalised shopping experience.
+The first time a user punches out to Amazon Business, the platform recognizes the email address received from the procurement system.
+At that point, the user goes through a one-time process to create their individual account so that in any future punchouts will be recognized for the personalized shopping experience.

 Punchout Users Get a Better Checkout Process

 With Amazon punchout, users get the same experience as if they were shopping directly from Amazon Business or Business Prime.
 Users have the option to schedule delivery for large items, choose shipping speeds, and apply promo codes to their punchout cart.